gjorans/file_access_monitor/README.md

 -   **GPIO Control:** Integrated with the `picod` module, the script triggers GPIO signals, allowing integration with hardware components such as LEDs.
 This feature enables visual feedback when the monitored file is accessed.

--   **Versatile Application:** While the script serves as a general-purpose file access monitor with GPIO control, it has been tailored for use with HDClicker, making it an ideal companion for projects involving emulators.
+-   **Versatile Application:** While the script serves as a general-purpose file access monitor with GPIO control, it has been tailored for use with HDDClicker, making it an ideal companion for projects involving emulators.

 **Usage:**